 The three of us were full to the brim by the end of our meal, but we decided to take a look at the desert menu anyway.
 After a long debate and a few questions for our server, we pulled the trigger on popcorn ice cream.
 Yep, popcorn ice cream.
 Here’s how they make it: Ma’ono pops fresh popcorn, they pour ice cream over the popcorn, let the mixture sit for a day to soak in the flavors, and then they strain the popcorn out and refreeze the ice cream.
 It sounds crazy, but the popcorn ice cream at Ma’ono is INCREDIBLE.
 It’s salty, delicious, goodness.
 Just like the fried chicken, a trip to Ma’ono isn’t complete without trying the popcorn ice cream.

 At the end of our night, we randomly bumped into the manager of the Seattle Fish Company (located next door to Ma’ono) on the street.
 He’s friends with many of the employees at Ma’ono, and he quickly started telling us all about the restaurant.
 The owner is a guy named Mark Fuller, who trained under popular Seattle chef Tom Douglas.
-When the restaurant was known as Spring Hill, the Monday night fried chicken special was so popular (it was booked out for “four months“) they decided to change the entire restaurant and make fried chicken the featured item on the menu.
-The Seattle Fish Company manager (I forgot his name — if we even got it) also told us Ma’ono is really popular for its brunch (Saturday and Sunday from 10am-2pm).
+When the restaurant was known as Spring Hill, the Monday night fried chicken special was so popular (it was booked out for “four months“) they decided to change the entire restaurant and make fried chicken the featured item.
+The Seattle Fish Company manager also told us Ma’ono is really popular for its brunch (Saturday and Sunday from 10am-2pm).
 He recommended the poached eggs with sausage gravy and a biscuit (he literally kissed the tips of his fingers like an Italian chef after he talked about it).

 I honestly hadn’t even heard of Ma’ono until the night we went there (thanks for the suggestion, mom!), but I’m really glad we discovered it.
 The fried chicken and popcorn ice cream make it worth the visit alone.
 Not to mention, we didn’t even try to whiskey (which has its own menu).
 If you’re looking for something delicious and different — Ma’ono in West Seattle is definitely the place to go.